 At this phase, you start back on solid foods.
-Start with 2 to 4 ounces of solid food per meal and then slowly increase the amount of solid food per meal until you are eating at least 4 ounces per meal but no more than 6 ounces.
+Start with 2 to 4 ounces of solid food per meal and then slowly increase the amount of solid food until you eat at least 4 ounces per meal but no more than 6 ounces.

-At each meal, you want to have at least 3 ounces of protein.
+You want to have at least 3 ounces of protein at each meal.
 In the beginning, mentally identify your protein source.
-You may wish to get a digital pocket scale to weigh your food at the start, so you know what 3 ounces of protein look like as well as what 4 to 6 ounces of food is visual.
+You may wish to get a digital pocket scale to weigh your food at the start, so you know what 3 ounces of protein look like, as well as what 4 to 6 ounces of food are visual.
 You will find it is easier for non-protein foods to go down, so you may gravitate to choosing non-protein foods.
 You want to train yourself right at the beginning to eat protein.
 Eat three bites of protein to every one bite of something else (3 to 1 rule).

 It is easy to get certain foods stuck, so from this phase forward, it will be crucial for you to slow down and chew your food thoroughly, pausing between bites.

 Eat protein first.
 Make sure you have 3 ounces of protein at each meal.
 Add 1 to 3 ounces of healthy fats, fruits, vegetables or starches if you can tolerate them.
 Pay close attention to how you feel about the introduction of new foods.